suetarazi/final/README.md

    1. Incorporate a color theme
    1. Fix the footer to the bottom of the viewport
    1. Add at least one more meaningful improvement to the design

+1. Rewire the buttons to save the upvote clicks permanently in the database:

+   1. When the user clicks a button, send a PUT request to the server, at an endpoint of `/characters/<name of character>`
+   1. Create a `put` route on the server to handle this, called `/characters/:name`
+   1. When this server-side route is invoked, add one to the click count for the named character in the database
+   1. Respond back to the client with a redirect to the index page
+   1. Find a way to automatically load enough data to ensure the most recently changed charcter is showing on the screen

 1. Add a button to the bottom of the page labeled "Get More Characters" that will dynamically load the next bunch of characters from the Star Wars API and render them on the page alongside the others:
    1. Add Handlebars to your page